Honduran vote count gives Hernandez 1 point lead over rival

 The website of the electoral tribunal said that with 90.4 percent of ballots counted after Sunday’s election, Hernandez had secured 42.68 percent of the vote in the Central American nation, with his centrist opponent Salvador Nasralla on 41.6 percent.

-When the count restarted some 36 hours later, the results started to swing in favour of Hernandez, and Nasralla cried foul, rejecting the figures and saying that he was being robbed.

-Reporting by Gabriel Stargardter and Gustavo Palencia; Writing by Dave Graham; Editing by Frank Jack Daniel
+When the count restarted some 36 hours later, the results started to swing in favor of Hernandez, and Nasralla cried foul, rejecting the figures and saying that he was being robbed.
+(Reporting by Gabriel Stargardter and Gustavo Palencia; Writing by Dave Graham; Editing by Frank Jack Daniel)